vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

  WHERE (sensor_status->>'healthy')::boolean = false;
 ```

+It is also possible to maintain this structure in the application logic by using converters.
+The last step is to add a converter to your entity class to explain to your JPA implementation how to convert between the database data and your domain model, and back.

-Now we have structured data in the database, and SQL queries.
-Can we also keep this structure in the application logic?
-For that we can use converters that would do the heavy ugly lifting for us.
-Let's start by creating the Status class.
-We will be using Jackson for JSON handling, and these are the annotations that we need to help Jackson to see through.
+In this example, we're using Jackson for JSON handling and the annotations that we need to help Jackson to see through.
+Our converter contains a bit of boilerplate but it's worth it to have a structured data in the database and SQL queries.

 ```java
 public class Status {